cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

-After running the upgrade branch locally and making sure everything seems to be in order, after feeling pretty comfortable about the changes I'll merge and depoly to my staging server.
+After running the upgrade branch locally and making sure everything seems to be in order, after feeling pretty comfortable about the changes I'll merge and deploy to my staging server.

 If everything looks good, or at least nothing looks bad, I deploy those changes to production.